 \section{Experiments}

 In this section, we empirically demonstrate the superiority of HUD.
-We first introduce the datasets used in the experiments, the comparison models, and the selection of hyperparameters.
+We first introduce the datasets for the experiments, the comparison models, and the selection of hyperparameters.
 Then, we list images generated by different models.
 Finally, we analyze the performance of different models using quantitative metrics.